9p4/jellyfin-plugin-sso/README.md

 ~~This only supports Jellyfin on it's own domain (for now).
 This is because I'm using string concatenation for generating some URLs.
 A PR is welcome to patch this.~~ Fixed in [PR #1](https://github.com/9p4/jellyfin-plugin-sso/pull/1).

-**This only works on the web UI**.
-The user must open the Jellyfin web UI BEFORE using the SSO program to populate some values in the localStorage.
+**This only works on the web UI**. ~~The user must open the Jellyfin web UI BEFORE using the SSO program to populate some values in the localStorage.~~ Fixed by implementing a comment by [Pfuenzle](https://github.com/Pfuenzle) in [Issue #5](https://github.com/9p4/jellyfin-plugin-sso/issues/5#issuecomment-1041864820).

 ## Credits and Thanks